alex-susi/nbaDraftLottery/README.md

 1. **Memphis → Oklahoma City:** Memphis moved from **No. 16** to **No. 17** and received **two future second-round picks** from OKC.
 2. **Memphis → Detroit:** Memphis then moved from **No. 17** to **No. 21** and received **three additional future second-round picks** from Detroit.

 For purposes of this case study, we will analyze the initial Memphis/OKC deal.
+I could not find a source that specified which future second-round picks were traded, so for purposes of this exercise, I assumed OKC traded their own 2030 second-round pick and another 2030 second-round pick via Houston.

 The Trade Machine can be used to analyze 3 different questions for this transaction: